tomlamphier/nyc-neighborhood-database/README.md

 3. download          - manual procedure to download 311 call data from NYC site
 4. select311.py      - select data for 2017 - present, filter out calls that are missing lat/lng, load to mongo db
 5. complaints.py     - summarize 311 calls by complaint type, put output in a new collection.
-6. neighborhoods.py  - read neighborhood file, augment it with bounding box and area, write to new collection.
+6. neighborhoods.py  - read neighborhood file, augment it with bounding box and area, write to neighborhood collections.
 7. call311upd.py     - do a geojoin with neighborhoods and 311 calls and assign a neighborhood to each request.
 8. sumcall311.py     - compute complaint counts by neighborhood and store in a new collection.
 9. boroughs.py       - load borough boundaries to database